skovy/skovy.dev/content/blog/tree-shaking-font-awesome/index.md

 ## 🌳 Tree Shaking

 As of version 2, webpack supports tree shaking.
-Tree shaking requires the packages to be properly configured and built to allow tree shaking.
-It's performed automatically by webpack in production mode.
+It requires the packages to be properly configured and built to allow tree shaking.
+Tree shaking is performed automatically by webpack in production mode.
 When it does work, it hopefully looks something like this.

 ![GIF of an actual tree shaker](./images/tree-shaking.gif)